Arccos Golf Review: Is it Still the Best Shot Tracker in Golf?

 If you’re someone who plays competitively, these are probably the way to go.

-The nice thing about the Smart Sensors is that you can easily transfer them from one club to another, if you’re someone who changes things up a lot, and it just gives you a little more flexibility overall (not to mention, you don’t have to go through the process of installing them on your clubs).
+The nice thing about the Smart Sensors is that you can easily transfer them from one club to another.
+If you’re someone who changes things up a lot, this gives you a little more flexibility (not to mention, you don’t have to go through the process of installing them on your clubs).

 If you haven’t been able to tell already, I love where Arccos has taken their technology and their products.

-In fact, this is the first ever 10/10 product I’ve ever reviewed on the site.
+In fact, this was the first-ever 10/10 product I’ve ever reviewed on the site.
 Does it mean it’s perfect?
 No, no product (especially a tech product ever will be).
 But in thinking about how it fits each category compared to other reviews, it truly stands out across the board in terms of performance, price, presentation, and certainly, personal affinity.